 Meet the Intern: Josh Mink

-At school, I am Senior Class President, Vice President of Youth Ending Hunger Club, and a member of the Student Group on Race Relations (SGORR).
-Through all of these activities, I help support my peers, advocate for diversity and tolerance, and throw myself into a variety of projects.
+In June of 2023, I will graduate from Shaker Heights High School.
+In high school, I was Senior Class President, Vice President of Youth Ending Hunger Club, and a member of the Student Group on Race Relations (SGORR).
+Through all of these activities, I helped support my peers, advocated for diversity and tolerance, and threw myself into a variety of projects.

-Additionally, I am the President of my high school’s Film Club.
-As President, I create lessons and teach our 35+ members about the entire filmmaking process from the basics of storytelling to marketing your film after it is complete and everything in between!
-Also, I organize films to watch and lead discussions about them.
-Finally, I have set up a scholarship foundation so that every student is able to attend film festivals throughout the Cleveland area – we recently went to the Chagrin Documentary Film Festival!
+Additionally, I was the President of my high school’s Film Club.
+As President, I created lessons and introduced our 35+ members to the basics of the filmmaking process.
+Also, I organized films to watch and lead discussions about them.
+Finally, I set up a scholarship foundation so that every student is able to attend film festivals throughout the Cleveland area.

 One of my biggest passions is advocating for others and standing up for just causes.
 On May 24, 2022, nineteen children and two adults were murdered in the Robb Elementary School Shooting in Uvalde, Texas.
 Like many of my peers, I knew I had to do something.
 So, in under 24 hours, I co-organized a school-wide walkout against gun violence.
 Over 700 students participated as we walked and voiced our thoughts with megaphones and handmade signs.
 This event caught the attention of Cleveland Magazine, WKYC, ABC’s Channel 5, and more.
 Soon, we were the headline around Cleveland.
 I have linked an article below so anyone interested can read more.